-It’s like asking: “why, if pizza is really that good, it is not served in Japanese sushi restaurants?”
+The question is legit but it is a bit like asking: “Why if pizza is really that good, it is not served in Japanese sushi restaurants?”

 - Kung Fu techniques are widely used in UFC – A big percentage of the involved martial arts are (at least) vaguely connected to the teachings of Shaolin temple, this means that most of the techniques and training methods are widely inspired by Kung Fu (read Martial arts: all derive from Kung Fu?)

-- There are a lot of Kung Fu fighters – A lot of Wing Chun, Jeet Kune Do (etc.) practitioners who fight in the cage but, being a mixed martial arts sport, they probably (surely) do not practice only 1 (it is normal that common people do not catch it, for untrained eyes, it is very hard to recognize them all)
+- There are a lot of Kung Fu related fighters – A lot of Wing Chun, Jeet Kune Do (etc.) practitioners fight in the cage but being a mixed martial arts sport, they probably (surely) do not practice only 1

-Let’s do the example of a (good) Wing Chun practitioner, especially if he knows only that style, he cannot act without using it.
+Let’s take the example of a (good) Wing Chun practitioner, especially if he deeply knows that style, he cannot act without using it.
 Naturally, if he has a minimum of preparation:

 - He will not move like in an Ip Man film (this should be obvious, as in a cage as in street defense)

-No one correctly trained to struggle will be so blinded to use a type of stance / technique that is not adapted to:
+No one correctly trained to struggle will be so blinded to use a type of stance / technique that is not designed:

-- A particular kind of struggle (like the one in the cage)
+- For a particular kind of struggle (like the one in the cage)

-It’s the practitioner’s mind to tell him how to fight and not his style
+It is the practitioner’s mind to tell him how to fight and not the style

 Martial arts (in general) must not be seen as a set of strict rules but as a liquid ensemble of concepts / tools to be chosen and adjusted to the various contexts / situations, otherwise, a similar stubbornness becomes a condemnation to failing.